 CGM format provides different elements to perform functions, and signify objects to adjust geometric primitives and graphical information.
-Although CGM has been superseded by other formats to display graphic arts on webpages as it is not well supported by web pages, still very popular among industrial, aeronautical, and other technical applications.
+Although CGM has been superseded by other formats to display graphic arts on web pages as it is not well supported by web pages, still very popular among industrial, aeronautical, and other technical applications.
 Though World Wide Web Consortium has developed WebCGM, an alternative approach for the use of CGM on the Web.
-The primary CGM implementation was an illustration of sequence of basic operations of Graphical Kernel System (GKS).
+The primary CGM implementation was an illustration of the sequence of basic operations of the Graphical Kernel System (GKS).
 It has not been much adopted in professional designs but has largely supplanted by other formats such as DXF and SVG.

-CGM turned out to be an international standard in 1987 (ISO 8632-1987) and was also adopted as a national standard in UK by BSI and the USA by ANSI.
+CGM turned out to be an international standard in 1987 (ISO 8632-1987) and was also adopted as a national standard in the UK by BSI and the USA by ANSI.
 After a number of amendments in 1991 a revised standard of CGM was released in 1992 (ISO 8632:1992).
 In 2001, World Wide Web Consortium developed WebCGM with enhanced capability to be used with the webpages.
-In 2007 a second version of WebCGM was released and third version was released in 2010 with enhanced capabilities.
+In 2007 the second version of WebCGM was released and the third version was released in 2010 with enhanced capabilities.

 CGM File Format

-The relationship of CGM with other components of a typical graphics system is illustrated in above figure.
+The relationship of CGM with other components of a typical graphics system is illustrated in the above figure.
 It is also evident from the figure that the functionality of metafile is not dependent on the final device output.

 A pool of logically independent images